Why is the Earth’s gravity field variable?

 Various geodetic and geophysical research activities and applications rely on a precise monitoring of temporal variations of the Earth gravity field through long-term records from ground-based instruments.
 A global network of superconducting gravimeters plays a key role in providing high precision time series.
-The International Geodynamics and Earth Tides Service (IGETS) has been established as an IAG Service to provide the relevant information and data products to the geoscientific user community.
+The International Geodynamics and Earth Tides Service (IGETS) has been established as an IAG Service (within the IGFS – International Gravity Field Service) to provide the relevant information and data products to the geoscientific user community.
 It is collecting, archiving and distributing Earth tide records from long-term series from ground gravimeters, tiltmeters, strainmeters and other geodynamic sensors.
 IGETS has two analysis centers at the University of French Polynesia (Tahiti) and the University of Strasbourg (France).
 The main data center is hosted at GFZ Potsdam.
 The University of Strasbourg is also hosting the Central Bureau and a secondary data center.
 Further information is available at the IGETS overview page and official IGETS website.

 The main data products of IGETS are divided into raw and processed records from worldwide superconducting gravimeters.
 In particular, data at different processing levels provided at IGETS data base are:

 - Level-1: Raw gravity and local air pressure records sampled at 1 or 2 seconds, and/or resampled to 1-minute resolution;